What is the case about?

 What does the settlement provide?

-The parties reached a settlement of the case and filed a Motion for Approval on April 17, 2015, which can be obtained here.
+The parties reached a settlement of the case and filed a Motion for Approval on May 16, 2018, which can be obtained here.
 Motion for Approval.
-On April 20, 2015, the Court approved the settlement.
-CMHA's Settlement Payment of $410,000.00, after deductions approved by the Court, will be divided proportionally into Individual Payments for which the Representative Plaintiff, 32 Existing Opt-In Party Plaintiffs, and 762 Eligible Settlement Participants will be eligible.
+On May 30, 2018, the Court approved the settlement.

 Is the settlement fair and reasonable?

-Plaintiff Elkanard Smith and the class are represented by Anthony J. Lazzaro and Sonia M. Whitehouse of The Lazzaro Law Firm, LLC.
+Representative Plaintiffs and the Class are represented by Anthony J. Lazzaro and Chastity L. Christy of The Lazzaro Law Firm, LLC.
 They can be reached at 216-696-5000.

 How do I get involved?

-All class members will receive a notice that will explain how they receive a payment.
-The notice will be mailed on May 4, 2015.
+All Class Members received a notice that explained how to receive a payment.
+The notice was mailed on August 2, 2018.